-Some days, it’s all I can do to look up and let life rain down.
+Some days, it’s all I can do to pause and take a deep, cleansing breath.

 So instead, I set a few simple goals for myself.
 What’s the difference between a goal and a resolution?
 Don’t ask.
 It might just be semantics but “goals” feel less intimidating.

 - Move my body a little every day.
 The world is much more manageable when I get some exercise.

-- Preserve time on my calendar to read, write, create and just be
+- Preserve space on my calendar to read, write, create and just be

-- Spend time with the people I love most
+- Spend time each week with the people I love most

 - Hold my sweet boy close.
 Say his name, share his story and embrace the world the way he did.

 The light is coming back, a little more every day.
 We are still here.
 Battered and bruised.
 Hurting and healing.
-Still alive and sticking together.
+Vulnerable and brave.
+Still standing and sticking together.
 Letting go of old grievances.
 Holding tight to the loved ones we’ve lost as well as the people who help us survive the pain.
-Vulnerable and brave.
 Fighting to stay in the arena.
 Doing our best.

 Wishing you grace, beauty, hope, healing and joy in the new year.
-Here’s to staying close, holding hands and keeping each other upright as life rains down around us.
+Here’s to staying close, holding hands and keeping each other upright as life rains down all around us.